impostorsguides/impostorsguides.github.io/rbenv/part-2/2-n-content.md

 }
 ```

-Here we create a series of nested directories representing the location where RBENV installs its Ruby versions.
-We then run `rbenv local` *with* an argument which corresponds to the version of Ruby that we created a fake directory for in the first step of this test.
+Here we create a directory representing the location where RBENV installs its Ruby versions, and create a sub-directory called `1.2.3/`.
+This is our way of mocking out a real RBENV installation of Ruby v1.2.3.

+We then run `rbenv local` *with* an argument which corresponds to the version of Ruby that we just "installed".
 We then assert that the test was successful and that the contents of the (newly-created) `.ruby-version` file are the same as the argument we provided to `rbenv local`.

 The reason we had to create that fake directory in step 1 is because we don't actually want RBENV to make a network call, pull down a real Ruby install, and set it up on our machine.
 That would make the test take forever and could even result in a flaky test if (for example) the network was down.

+#### Updating an existing `.ruby-version` file to a new version number

 Next test: